A decade old, Xinjiang film shows changes in restive Chinese region

 The film was released to critical acclaim and crowned best Asian feature film by a jury from the Network for the Promotion of Asian Cinema at the Rotterdam International Film Festival in February.

-“I wanted to film a person who could connect their desires and the scenery together, traveling back and fourth between (different) sceneries,” Ju said.
+“I wanted to film a person who could connect their desires and the scenery together, travelling back and fourth between (different) sceneries,” Ju said.

 “I hoped to find some kind of meaning (through this).”